cswike/basic-Python-string-reversal/README.md

 # basic-Python-string-reversal

-Basic Python string reversal program.
+Basic Python string reversal program, since I always seem to forget how to do this.